Leenasri2000/EVALUATION-OF-DIFFERENT-METHODS-OF-ROI-EXTRACTION/README.md

 # EVALUATION-OF-DIFFERENT-METHODS-OF-ROI-EXTRACTION
+###### Iam LEENASRI, an undergraduate student in biomedical engineering.
+I have an interest in image processing and started studying about it in deep.
+As I came to know about tumor that are major cause of death in human beings and I started working on tumor image processing.
+First I have started processing mammogram that is used for breast cancers.
+Here I have done the evaluation of methods that are used for region of intrest extraction in mammogram images as region of interest plays a major role in tumor processing.
 ###### Here the evaluation of different methods of region of interet extraction for mammogram images is done and the overlap ratio, SSIM, and dice similarity indx are found outh with respect to ground truth.
 ###### The database used here is MINI-DDSM database from kaggle.
 ###### The methods that are evaluated here is WATERSHED TRANSFORM, K-MEANS CLUSTERING, EDGE DETECTING METHOD(SOBEL OPERAATOR) AND MORPHOLOGICAL OPERATIONS(DILATION AND EROSION)